clux/facemaulers/npcs/arklem.md

 Lair actions tether to low hp party member to split damage.
 Deters paladin.
 If you can't tether, use the spirits.

+## Items
+Something that give a sorcerer wizard capabilities.
+Cross reference with tasha.
+Arcane Grimoire +3 Spell DC
+Quill of Scribing?
+Can scribe any spell you can cast?
+Or just Heart Weaver's Primer (Some cool wiz spells, mind control related)

 ## Combos
 - Paralyzing touch into disintegrate (meh, not really fun)
 - Globe of invuln vs counterspell